yuvital/yuvital-life-sdk-ios-swift-sample/README.md

 }
 ```

-This sample uses a wrapper view controller (`YuvitalLifeSdkViewController`) that embeds
-`ReactNativeViewController` as a child, hides the navigation bar while the SDK screen
-is visible, and temporarily takes over the interactive swipe‑back gesture so users can
-still swipe to go back.
-You can see the full implementation in the sample project at
+The following example shows a wrapper view controller (YuvitalLifeSdkViewController) that embeds ReactNativeViewController as a child, hides the navigation bar while the SDK screen is visible, and temporarily takes over the interactive swipe‑back gesture so users can still swipe to go back.
-`Yuvital Life SDK Sample/YuvitalLifeSdkViewController.swift`.

 Create a wrapper that hosts the SDK screen: